Joyce696/HR-DATA-ANALYSIS/README.md

 # HR-DATA-ANALYSIS: This Project was carried out with python Jupyter notebook and code is provided [here]().
-The dataframe used for this project is [here]().
+The Excel dataframe used for this project is [here](https://github.com/Joyce696/HR-DATA-ANALYSIS/blob/d443a732a2fcf0fc3f8a3e05a0246257c8bdc87e/HR_Data.xlsx).
 The Analysis was visualized in a Dashboard Using Tableau and the link is provided [here]() The human resource dataset seeks to answer the following questions:
 Find the total Number of Employees in the Organisation?